KGRN ETF: China Clean Tech ETF | Renewable Energy

 China has been a global leader in electric vehicle adoption.

-• China is the world's largest electric vehicle (EV) market with more than 8 million EVs sold in the first 11 months of 2023, which is nearly 8x more than that sold in the US.
+• China is the world's largest electric vehicle (EV) market with 44 million EVs on the road in 2025 which is nearly 6x more than in the US.

 • The Chinese government has extended its subsidy program for new energy vehicles, one of the most generous and comprehensive in the world, through 2027.